ndali25/test4/README.md

 notes: >
   LaTeX files do not produce scientific results.
 PDFs are saved in 99_logs/.
   This step is only for manuscript preparation.

+# Dockerfile Naming Rules
+# - Dockerfile.python must exist and be used first
+# - Dockerfile.latex is optional and must be used second
+# - Do not leave any default 'Dockerfile' that contains only LaTeX instructions
+#   to avoid misinterpretation by automated systems.

 # Data
 included_files: